the IDEA

 the UPDATE

-In 2023, TESS hosted 15 scholars at Brown University for our first studio.
-In 2024, TESS transformed into an independent, mobile entity, led by Director and co-founder, Kerri Arsenault.
-Now TESS can travel year-round to any institution or organization to work with your faculty, department, students, or group.
-This allows the whole operation to be flexible and global.
+Now, TESS can travel year-round to any institution, organization, or group to work with your faculty, department, students, or colleagues.
+This allows our whole operation to be flexible and global.
 Think of TESS as a roving environmental storytelling university—without the red tape!
+In fact, that’s another reason we exist.
+Not only to bring scholars’ writing to more people around the world, but to reach more scholars by taking a detour around traditional academic paths.

-TESS has also gathered more writers, thinkers, instructors, and collaborators to assist with this expansion to help arrange, plan, and co-teach our studios.
-With such a diversity of talent, we can offer studios in a zillion configurations and to suit any cohort’s needs.
+TESS has also gathered more writers, thinkers, instructors, and collaborators to assist with this expansion to help arrange, plan, and co-teach our Studios, as well as advise, cheer us on, or tell others about our work.
+With such a diversity of talent, we can offer Studios in a zillion configurations and to suit any cohort’s needs.

-The word “studio” reflects and encompasses and fosters the atmosphere we want to encourage at TESS, namely creativity, collaboration, and community instead of being bound by the obligations of academic systems, language, or publishing.
+The word “Studio” reflects and encompasses and fosters the atmosphere we want to encourage at TESS, namely creativity, collaboration, and community instead of being bound by the obligations of academic systems, academic language, or academic publishing.

 —————————————————————